andriktr/helm-release-viewer/README.md

 ## Use and Access Helm-Release-Viewer application

 Depending on the configuration of the helm chart, the application can be accessed via an ingress, direct service or a port-forward.

+> Note: Usage of ingress is optional however it is highly recommended if you are planning to use Helm Release Viewer in a production environment and you will need more than one replica of the Helm Release Viewer pod.
+Ingress allows most easiest way to configure sticky sessions which in current version of Helm Release Viewer is required to make sure that filtering and sorting works correctly in multi-replica environment.

 ## Remove Solution